Indian shares rise on gains in bank, auto stocks; Fed meeting eyed - NewsBreak

 Mumbai markets were also helped by world stocks, which recovered on Wednesday as markets watched for signs of progress in the Russian-Ukraine peace talks.

-In India trading, the Nifty Auto Index gained 2.2%, closing higher for a third straight session.
-The Nifty Bank Index was up 2.1% at close.
+In India trading, the Nifty Auto Index (.NIFTYAUTO) gained 2.2%, closing higher for a third straight session.
+The Nifty Bank Index (.NSEBANK) was up 2.1% at close.

-All other major sub-indexes ended in positive territory, with the Nifty energy index and the Nifty Metal Index rising 1.79% and 2.63%, respectively, tracking a surge in commodity prices.
+All other major sub-indexes ended in positive territory, with the Nifty energy index (.NIFTYENR) and the Nifty Metal Index (.NIFTYMET) rising 1.79% and 2.63%, respectively, tracking a surge in commodity prices.

 Comments / 0